The Inter-Intra Modal Measure: A Predictive Lens on Fine-Tuning Outcomes in Vision-Language Models: Experiments

 \subsection{Results}

-We first look at the Spearman correlation to determine the strength of the monotonic relationship of our proposed and comparison measures to both the fine-tuning gain over zero-shot error and fine-tuned accuracy.
-We define the gain over zero-shot error as,
+We first look at Kendall's $\tau$ correlation to determine the strength of the monotonic relationship of our proposed and comparison measures to both the fine-tuned gain over zero-shot error and fine-tuned accuracy.

-We chose this value to normalize for differences in zero-shot accuracy across models and tasks.

-The IIMM has a significantly stronger monotonic relationship than the comparison methods for both gain over zero-shot error, as shown in \Cref{table:compare methods spearman gain over error}, and accuracy, as shown in \Cref{table:compare methods spearman acc}.
-In both tables, IIMM is the most strongly correlated measure and has the greatest significance.

-In fact, the IIMM has a mostly linear relationship with in-domain gain over zero-shot error and out-of-domain average performance loss.
-We postulate that the relation of the IIMM to in-domain performance is in fact a piece-wise function: we observe the IIMM to have a positive linear relationship with gain over zero-shot error until it reaches an upper threshold associated with almost perfect learning, above which improvement becomes uncorrelated with the IIMM and any IIMM value larger than the upper threshold will result in near perfect in-domain performance after fine-tuning.
-While not evident from analysis of our selected datasets, it is also possible a lower threshold exists below which an IIMM value would be indicative of extremely limited or no improvements from fine-tuning.